themanyone/whisper_dictation/README.md

 # Whisper Dictation

-Also known as the computer from "Star Trek".
+- Turns speech into text, with `whisper-jax`,
+- Launches & controls apps, with `pyautogui`
+- Communicates with OpenAI `ChatGPT`,
+- Turns text to speech, with `mimic3`

+It's vaguely reminiscent of...a "Star Trek" computer.

 Offline Dictation - Translation - Voice keyboard - Chat assistant for Linux powered by [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax).

 Get it from https://github.com/themanyone/whisper_dictation.git

 Most voice keyboards send audio files to remote servers for decoding.
-This script keeps communications confidential, using modern graphics hardware to
+This script keeps communications confidential, using modern graphics hardware.
+If your system is powerful enough to run language models, you can chat with them locally too.

-- Turn speech into text, with `whisper-jax`,
-- Launch & control apps, with `pyautogui`
-- Communicate with OpenAI `ChatGPT`,
-- Turn text to speech, with `mimic3`

 For example, say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
 After a brief pause, a reply is typed out from `ChatGPT`.
 A voice, `mimic3` says, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 Say, "Computer, launch a terminal".
 A terminal window pops up.
 You get the idea.